 If you haven’t touched your starter for over a week or you change the type of flour you’re feeding with, refresh it with 2-3 feedings in succession at room temperature (allowing it to peak with each refreshment) to strengthen it before baking again.

-Your starter will likely survive even a month of negligence in the fridge, it will just need some regular feedings at room temperature to bounce back.
+Your starter will likely survive even a couple months of negligence in the fridge, it will just need some regular feedings at room temperature to bounce back.

 Once it’s consistently rising and bubbling as usual, you can use it for baking and resume a normal maintenance schedule.